time-colaboradados/site-django/README.md

-# site-django
-Site do Colaboradados feito em Django
+# Site em Django do Colaboradados